InnovationProjectM1/crisis-web/CONTRIBUTING.md

 ## Branch & Commit messages

-We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guidelines for commit messages.
+We follow convention inspired from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) for commit messages, and branch naming.

 This means that each commit message should start with a type, followed by a scope (optional), and then a description.
 For example: